 However, you don’t need to stalk your mail carrier every day because there is also a formula to help you calculate when you will get your results, based on when you took that part of the exam.
 Let’s explore this.

 There is a formula to understand when you will get your CMA results and there is even a 2020 schedule for when the results are sent, based on which testing window you are a part of.
 They say the waiting is truly the hardest part and while this may be true, there are some things you can do while you wait.
-In this post, I share 7 things you can do while you await the results.

 So, when can you expect your CMA exam results?
 It’s easy to figure out with this formula.